RustyTake-Off/quick-aks/README.md

 # quick-aks

-Remember to look around all the directories, files and change things to your own liking.

-Deploy quick and simple AKS cluster.

-These scripts simplify the process of creating an AKS cluster.
-You can deploy a functional AKS demo environment in a short time.
+These are a set of scripts that simplify the process of creating an AKS cluster on Azure.
+With these scripts, you can deploy a functional AKS demo environment in a short amount of time.
+By following the steps outlined below, you can quickly deploy and manage an AKS cluster without having to go through the complex manual steps.

-Doing it yourself is some times not that simple.

 ## Prerequisites

-You will need an:
+You will need the following prerequisites:

 * [Azure account](https://azure.microsoft.com/en-us/free/search/)
 * [Git](https://git-scm.com/)

-## Steps
+## Deployment Steps

 You can utilize these scripts by: